Clyybber/cpsdoc/README.md

 ## Simplifying Control-flow with CPS

-Using CPS, when a function completes, it will never resume its caller using the return address on the stack; instead it will directly call another function as the last thing it does.
+Using CPS, a completed function will not return to its caller using the return address on the stack; instead it will directly call another function and execution will continue from there.

 Let's rewrite our example in CPS.